Frontline Blog

 TwitterLinkedInFacebookEmail

 The most recent city-level data show that the alarming increases in drug overdose deaths from 2020 and 2021 have slowed and may be reversing.
-Big city health departments need stronger support to continue this positive trend by saving lives, addressing racial inequities, and bolstering our communities’ overall well-being and resilience.
+Big city health departments need stronger support to continue this positive trend.

 The data show some encouraging signs that the overdose death trend may be reversing.
 In 2022, big cities saw a smaller increase in overdose deaths (as seen in the graph above), and in 2023 the U.S. as a whole experienced a decrease in overdose deaths.
 (City-level data for 2023 are not yet available.)